|

 in three parts to allow for the selection of the different positioning of

 radiators that were applicable to early and late versions of this fighter.
+While comparison with plans show an almost perfect match,

 the fastidious may want to round off the lower wing outboard leading edge